Ayaka is a Cryo Sword DPS that relies on a Cryo Elemental Infusion to convert all her Normal and Charged Attacks from Physical DMG into Cryo DMG.

 In terms of substats, you’re looking for CRIT DMG, CRIT Rate, ATK%, and Energy Recharge.

-Main stats are more important than set bonuses, so if you can’t give her the 4-Piece Blizzard Strayer, consider running a combination of 2-Piece Blizzard Strayer and 2-Piece Gladiator’s Finale/Shimenawa’s Reminiscence.
+If you don’t have a 4-piece Blizzard Strayer set for her, consider running a combination of 2-Piece Blizzard Strayer and 2-Piece Gladiator’s Finale or any other set bonus that gives +18% ATK.
 This set combination will yield more DMG against certain enemies that cannot be afflicted with Cryo.

 - Hydro: With how quickly she performs her Normal Attacks, all of which should be infused with Cryo, Ayaka can keep an enemy permanently frozen so long as she’s got a Hydro support.